ashlink11/dev/README.md

 GitHub identifies known vulnerabilities in my dependencies.
 There are quite a few vulnerabilities in my app!
 Go ahead, try to break my app!

 ## [License](LICENSE)
-All of my tech dependencies have [MIT license](https://jquery.org/license/).
-The MIT License is compatible with my project because it can be re-licensed under other licenses.
-The MIT License is compatible with many copyleft licenses, such as the GNU General Public License (GPL).
-It is open-source and free (in the sense of 'freedom').

 My project has a [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).
 It is GPL-3.0-or-later.
 The type is [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/), meaning: